stateright/stateright/README.md

 cargo run --release --example linearizable-register explore
 ```

-Stateright also includes a simple runtime for executing an actor mapping
+Stateright also includes a simple runtime for running actors, with messages
-messages to JSON over UDP:
+transmitted via UDP.
+The included examples use JSON for message
+serialization/deserialization, but Stateright can handle messages in any
+format.

 ```sh
 cargo run --release --example paxos spawn